Influenza ﹣ FAQ

 9. Can my child receive the seasonal influenza vaccination if he / she has received / will receive other immunisation?

-Inactivated influenza vaccine (IIV) can be given at the same time or at any time before or after other inactivated vaccine (e.g. Hepatitis B vaccine, but do not include COVID-19 vaccines) or live vaccine (e.g. Measles, mumps and rubella vaccine).
+Inactivated influenza vaccine (IIV) can be given at the same time or at any time before or after other inactivated vaccine (e.g. Hepatitis B vaccine) or live vaccine (e.g. Measles, mumps and rubella vaccine).
 Different vaccines should be given at different injection sites if IIV and other vaccines are given at the same time.
-For individuals receiving live attenuated influenza vaccine, other live vaccines not administered on the same day should be administered at least four weeks apart.
+For individuals receiving live attenuated influenza vaccine, any other live vaccines should be administered at least four weeks apart.

 10. Why do some people who have been vaccinated with seasonal influenza vaccine (SIV) still get influenza / influenza-like illness?